 Festival attendees will enjoy Burt's quick wit and personable style as he takes a blank log and turns it into a work of art.
 Owls, eagles, bears, alligators - Burt can find all these and more inside logs and pieces of wood and all in an hour or less while you watch.
 Much like Michelangelo freed his subjects from marble, Burt frees woodland creatures from tree logs.

 Great Food and Beverages

-Mockler Beverage and Baton Rouge Coca-Cola beverages will be for sale as well as a variety of delicious food from our participating food vendors including: Chicken Shack, Snow-T-Go, Jambalaya by Shake, Krazy Cajun, Gabriel's Cajun Concessions, Tres Flores Funnel Cakes, Snow Day, River Way Fresh Fruit Chillers Pretzles on Wheels, and more!
+Mockler Beverage and Baton Rouge Coca-Cola beverages will be for sale as well as a variety of delicious food from our participating food vendors including: Snow-T-Go, Jambalaya by Shake, Gabriel's Cajun Concessions, Texas Custom Catering, Crazy Cajun, Chicken Shack Express, Pretzles on Wheels, Snow Day and more!

-FestForAll is a showcase for all the great things that are going on in Baton Rouge.
+The Arts Council is proud to present FestForAll, a showcase of all the great things that are going on in Baton Rouge.
 It is a chance for families to come downtown and eat, play, dance and shop.
 Children and adults can experience visual arts, music, and dance in a wonderful festival atmosphere.
 FestForAll celebrates the creative energy of our great community.

-FestForAll - a Baton Rouge tradition since 1974 - is free & open to everyone.
+FestForAll is a program of the Arts Council of Greater Baton Rouge and has been a Baton Rouge tradition since 1974 and is free & open to everyone.
 FestForAll has a distinguished 30+year history garnering a reputation as one of Louisiana's finest art and music festivals.